-- 1. Jeremy Bentham endorses what is known as classical utilitarianism.
-Recall (from Normative Ethics, section 2.6) that utilitarianism combines the following claims at the level of factors: (1) factoral teleology, (2) factoral consequentialism, (3) factoral welfarism, (4) a theory of well-being, and (5) The total view (which is a combination of (5A) quantitative monism, (5B) sum ranking, and (5C) optimization).
-In what ways does Bentham's moral calculus appeal to each of these factors? - 2.
+- Jeremy Bentham endorses what is known as classical utilitarianism.
+Recall (from Normative Ethics, section 2.6) that utilitarianism combines the following claims at the level of factors: (1) factoral teleology, (2) factoral consequentialism, (3) factoral welfarism, (4) a theory of well-being, and (5) the total view (which is a combination of (5A) quantitative monism, (5B) sum ranking, and (5C) optimization).
+In what ways does Bentham's moral calculus involve each of these factors? - 2.
 When it comes to a theory of well-being, Bentham endorses one based on happiness.
 What exactly does he mean by happiness?
-Which theory of well-being (from Normative Ethics, section 2.2) does he endorse? - 3.
+Which theory of well-being (from Normative Ethics, section 2.2) does he seem to endorse? - 3.
 How would you describe Bentham's foundational theory for justifying classical utilitarianism?
 In particular, how does Bentham justify that happiness (as he understands the term) ought to be at the very foundation of morality?
-In addition, Bentham's talk of the extent of happiness appears to reject foundational egoism, so what sort of argument might he make to justify foundational consequentialism? - 4.
-What evaluative focal point does Bentham appear to be using in formulating classical utilitarianism?
+In addition, Bentham's talk of the "extent" of happiness appears to reject foundational egoism, so what sort of argument might he make to justify foundational consequentialism? - 4.
+What evaluative focal point(s) does Bentham appear to be using in formulating classical utilitarianism?
 The common assumption is acts.
 Do you agree?
-If not, can he really endorse factoral consequentialism without a focus on acts?
+If so, where in the text do you see him endorsing it?
+If not, can he really justify factoral consequentialism without focusing on acts?